Virtual-Coffee/VC-Community-Docs/coffee-table-groups/coffee-table-groups.md

 - Ethan Freire

-Feelings Friday was started at the Flatiron School coding boot camp by its founders, Avi Flombaum & Adam Enbar, after they noticed burnout among their first cohorts.
+Feelings Friday was started at the Flatiron School coding bootcamp by its founders, Avi Flombaum & Adam Enbar, after they noticed burnout among their first cohorts.
 Join a supportive group where everyone has the opportunity to share what’s on their mind in a safe environment.
 It's a great way to unwind at the end of the week!

 ## Inactive Groups